The UK Microbead Ban, what is it, why should I care, and what do you want me to do about it?!

 The microbead saga is an odd one to begin with… Did any of us actually ask for plastic in our toiletries, cosmetics etc?
 This wasn’t a consumer demand, but pure marketing rubbish that has led to the mess we find ourselves in when it comes to microplastic pollution.
 We didn’t ask for it.
-There are plenty of natural alternatives to plastic microbeads, things like salt, sugar, walnut husks and oats (to name a few) can give you that rush of exfoliation without having to resort to sandpaper.
-Plastic was probably just cheaper to add and presented lots of handy marketing opportunity for the brands making these products.
+There are plenty of natural alternatives to plastic microbeads, things like salt, sugar, walnut husks and oats (to name a few) that can give you that rush of exfoliation without having to resort to sandpaper.
+Plastic was probably just cheaper to add and presented lots of handy marketing opportunities for the brands making these products.
 Exfoliation, however, does not have to come at the cost of our ecological wellbeing.
 But hey, it happened.
 Now it’s over…or is it?

 That’s it then, crisis averted?

 The microbead ban, whilst worth celebrating, is not the final battle.
 We can’t just toss the one ring in the volcano and all go home thinking everything is back to normal.
 Unfortunately, the microbead ban doesn’t cover everything.
 There are still plenty of other microplastics added as ingredients that get washed down the drain.
 The ban doesn’t cover those.
 The ban also only really affects ‘rinse off’ products, so anything you don’t wash off can still contain them.
-That means make-up, sun cream, face paint, anything like that which isn’t immediately washed off, is part of a loophole for microplastics.
+That means make-up, sun cream, facepaint, anything like that which isn’t immediately washed off, is part of a loophole for microplastics.

 How can I avoid products which still have microbeads and other microplastics in them?

-With a list of course! http://www.beatthemicrobead.org/product-lists/
+With an app of course!